- How do you organize and store twins’ clothes?

 2) Different color hangers for their separate cloths

-Some outfits are for sharing while others are for an individual twin.
+Some outfits are for sharing, while others are for an individual twin.
 Things like personal gifts and different sizes are to be kept separate.
 To avoid the mix-up, try using a different color for the hangers you use for each twin’s clothes.

 3) Have an outgrown bin/box

-Sort their clothes through every couple of months, dropping what doesn’t fit into the outgrown box.
+Sort through their clothes every couple of months, dropping what doesn’t fit into the outgrown box.
 Place the bin where it’s easy to drop the clothes the moment your twins outgrow an outfit.

 4) Use clear storage bins for the next size

 Instead of putting the next sizes in the attic or basement where it’s hard to get them, use clear storage bins.
-Mark the bins with sizes and the type of clothes stored in them.
+Mark the bins with their sizes and the type of clothes stored in them.
 It’s crucial that you sort through the bins every couple of months or when the seasons change.

 Sorting through ensures that you don’t buy clothes and items that you already own, saving you money.
 One storage bin can hold clothes for three to six months, six to nine months, and so on.